 - From the mid-nineties, a municipal collection system for NiCd batteries was financed by producers.
 Since September 2009, municipalities have been responsible for collection of all portable batteries (financed by a tax on producers of DKK 2,750 (EUR 370) per tonne put on the market) while two battery compliance organisations take back waste batteries from municipalities and from voluntarily-collecting retailers and other organisations.
-Organisations also finance and organise public awareness creation measures. - The collection rate fell from 47% in 2011 to 41% in 2013.
-The nominal collection volume declined by 12% during these years.
-POM fluctuates strongly and was 15% lower in 2013 than in 2012.
+Organisations also finance and organise public awareness creation measures. - The collection rate for all portable batteries declined from a high of 47% in 2011 to 41% in 2013 and increased to 45% in 2014.
+Annual fluctuations of around +/- 15% for POM and +/- 8% for collection volumes have been common.
 Over 90% of waste batteries derive from municipal collection points.
 Retailers are not obligated to take back waste batteries. - The Government's resource strategy of November 2013 anticipates a minimum portable batteries collection rate of 55% by 2018.